Xtractyl/Xtractyl/README.md

 ## Why this matters
+Xtractyl runs fully locally and does not rely on external APIs or cloud services.

 Extracting structured data from unstructured documents is a major challenge in regulated, data-intensive industries such as healthcare, life sciences, and public administration.
 Xtractyl is used to identify patterns and extract structured data to generate aggregated, group-level insights — helping researchers and developers build auditable, privacy-preserving data pipelines.